Aidal7/Kaisar-Zero-Node/readme.md

 	```bash
 	node setup.js
 	```
-This script will automatically register account if you don't have account `(You need to check email and open the link to verify the account, after that you can rerun again the script)`
+  This script will automatically register account if you don't have account `(You need to check email and open the link to verify the account, after that you can rerun again the script)`.
   The `setup.js` will automatically fill and save the needed data in `data.txt`, it will look like this:
 	```bash
 	email1,token1,extensionid1,proxy1
 	email2,token2,extensionid2,proxy2